integration-service

 • Calendars.Read.Shared – for events on shared calendars.

-Note: If you authenticate using Bring your own OAuth 2.0 app, you benefit by default from the scopes configured at app creation.
-If you want to use the default app permissions, you can declare a common scope.
+Note: If you authenticate through Bring your own OAuth 2.0 app, you benefit by default from the scopes configured at app creation.
+If you want to use the default app permissions, declare a common scope.
 This means you use only the permissions configured for that application in Azure.
-You can also declare additional scopes at connection creation, using the Scopes field.
-You will then be asked to grant the additional consent during sign-in.
+To declare additional scopes at connection creation, use the Scopes field.
+Next, you are prompted to grant the additional consent during sign-in.

 Add the Microsoft Outlook 365 connection

-To create a connection to your Microsoft Outlook 365 instance, you need to perform the following steps:
+To create a connection to your Microsoft Outlook 365 instance, perform the following steps:

 1. Select Integration Service from Automation CloudTM.